Financial Model Review

 About This Model

-The Excel workbook is now formula-native.
-Every number is calculated live in Excel from the Assumptions tab, with a parallel Python implementation powering the web dashboard.
-The two are cross-validated to zero percent diff across 24 check points.
+The Excel workbook is formula-native.
+Every number is calculated live in Excel from the Assumptions tab.
+The Python engine that previously powered the web dashboard is being re-aligned to mirror the v2.32+ Cohorts → Revenue rewire (Phase 3 work, in progress).
+Until that lands, the Excel is the authoritative source of truth and the web dashboard may show stale numbers.
 The Assumptions tab is the single source for every driver: change a value there and the whole workbook recalculates.

 Engine (Python)